 Two-stage compressor.
-While the Amana ASXC18 isn't a top-tier model, its lower efficiency allows for a lower price, and it's the least expensive central air conditioner we recommend.
+While the Amana ASXC18 isn't a top-tier model, its lower efficiency allows for a lower price, and it's among the least expensive central air conditioners we cover.
 However, that doesn't mean that it's completely devoid of extras.
 The editors at WebHVAC.com note that it uses a two-stage compressor, which provides for lower humidity, especially when matched with a variable-speed blower.
 ComfortNet is Amana's HVAC system that allows for components in the system to talk to each other to provide peak performance.
 The system works with ComfortNet or standard thermostats, but does not connect to the Internet or a smartphone app.
 It can alert users if a fault occurs, however, and stores diagnostic information to make troubleshooting easier.
 The noise level varies (71 to 74 decibels, depending on the unit's cooling power).
-The editors of FurnaceCompare.com describe this as on "the quiet end" of central air conditioners, though some other models are better in this regard.
+The editors of FurnaceCompare.com describe this as on "the quiet end" of central air conditioners, though some other models are notably better in this regard.

 The Amana ASXC18 receives an in-depth review here.
 Editors rate the reliability at 4 out of 5 stars, and note that it gets good ratings from those that have installed the unit.
 They add that this Amana central air system offers "an attractive combination of high efficiency, excellent performance and one of the best warranties in the industry."
 Overall, the editors grant the system a rating of 4.5 stars.

 FurnaceCompare.com is most valuable as a source of owner reviews of central air systems, but here editors also give their take on the Amana ASXC18.
 Information is offered on efficiency, noise level and the ComfortNet control and communication system.
 A few owners also weigh in.

 ConsumerReports.org does not test central air conditioners, but it does evaluate the reliability of some of the most popular brands, including Amana.
-The most recent survey is based on responses from more than 16,000 readers who purchased systems from 2008 through 2015.
+The most recent survey is based on responses from more than 14,000 readers who purchased systems from 2009 through 2016.